Illegal immigration: Europe

 The Schengen Area is a multilateral agreement between 27 states in which they in most cases abolish the border control among themselves.
 These states include most of the EU countries, as well as the EEC countries Norway, Switzerland and Iceland.
 Any person who is physically inside any of the Schengen states will usually be able to travel to any other Schengen state without hindrance from the law enforcement, even if he or she has no legal right to enter another Schengen Area member state.
 A person who wishes to immigrate illegally to a Schengen Area member state may therefore find it more practical to enter it through another member state.
 According to a BBC report from 2012, over 80% of illegal immigrants entering the European Union pass through Greece.

 EU countries that are not members of the Schengen Agreement are still committed to allow lawful entry by citizens of EU countries; they may however exercise border control at their discretion.
-This typically presents a significant hindrance to persons who are trying to enter those countries illegally.

 Citizens within The EU is an economic and political partnership between 28 European countries that together cover much of the European continent.
 A citizen of an EU member state has the right to seek employment within any other member state.
 The Schengen Agreement does not regulate treatment of persons who enter the Schengen Area illegally.
 This is therefore left to the individual states, and other applicable international treaties and European case law.
 Illegal immigration to Schengen and to Europe in general was increasing sharply since approximately early 2014.
-The main causes for this increase are the conflicts that followed the Arab Spring; in particular, the civil war in Syria has driven millions of people from their homes, and the disintegration of the Libyan government removed a major barrier for the African migrants.

-Illegal immigration to some of the Schengen Area states might face different consideration depending on countries such as Bulgaria, France, Greece.

 France

 Children born to noncitizens in France are not immigrants themselves, but they are considered foreigners under French law, until they reach the age of 18, at which time they automatically become citizens.
 French citizenship is based in the idea of political unity; therefore, French citizenship may be more accessible than other EU countries, such as Germany and the UK.
 However, many French citizens feel that those who gain French citizenship should conform to the cultural aspects of French life.

-Foreigners can also become French citizens if they serve in the Foreign Legion.
+There were between 890,000 and 1.2 million illegal immigrants in France.